Skip to Content

 4 PM: Stop for a Thai Massage

-Find a massage parlor or book in advance a massage at the Sukhumvit 31 branch of the Let’s Relax Spa chain, that’s in the area of the shopping so you can relax after all that walking.
-BOOK IT HERE
+You can find a massage parlor on your own, or book your massage in advance.
+I recommend the Let’s Relax Spa Sukhumvit Soi 39, located in the Sukhumvit area (where you’ll do all the shopping!) so you can relax after all that walking. ➥ BOOK IT HERE

 Choose between a Thai massage, aromatherapy oil massage, or hot stone massage, and get recharged before eating a ton!